nutanix-cloud-native/cosi-driver-nutanix/README.md

 3. Add a new email address and name and click `Next`.
 <img width="502" alt="Screenshot 2023-08-10 at 4 42 41 PM" src="https://github.com/nutanix-core/k8s-juno/assets/44068648/72494b72-efe9-42c3-8f3c-40f9563aa041">

-4. Now click thr `Generate Keys` button.
+4. Now click the `Generate Keys` button.
 <img width="496" alt="Screenshot 2023-08-10 at 4 43 00 PM" src="https://github.com/nutanix-core/k8s-juno/assets/44068648/ed099ee3-cd9d-4025-8052-ddb6ac83eae0">

-5. After the keys are generated downlaod the generated keys.
+5. After the keys are generated download the generated keys.
 <img width="494" alt="Screenshot 2023-08-10 at 4 43 16 PM" src="https://github.com/nutanix-core/k8s-juno/assets/44068648/876e3f6d-7faa-4106-88a5-9117ba2424f1">

 6. Now, in the `Access Key` tab you will be able to see the person you just added.